Regional QHSE & Compliance Manager – Americas

 • Customers may continue to register air shipments with Pentagon.
 Where appropriate, we can collect and store cargo more cost-effectively than at airports and dispatch on a first-come, first-served basis as capacity resumes.

-Alternative Air & Multimodal Routing – Ready to Operate for Dubai:
+Alternative Air & Multimodal Routing – Ready to Operate for Dubai

 To date all land borders within the GCC and Iraq are operational, however with some delays for increased security, we anticipate that there will be some congestion at key border points if this situation extends further.
 Truck availability is becoming an issue, and we are seeing an increase in rates for local and cross border movements.

 Your supply-chain continuity remains our top priority.
-Geopolitical Disruptions Global Supply Chain Impact

 Yours Sincerely,